Borel-Hirzebruch type formula for the graph equivariant cohomology of a projective bundle over a GKM-graph: Projectivization of a leg bundle

-Let $\pi\colon \xi\to M$ be a $T$-equivariant complex rank $r+1$ vector bundle over a GKM manifold $M$.
-We conclude this section by describing $\mathcal{P}(\xi^c)$, where $\xi^c$ is the leg bundle associated with the vector bundle $\xi$, see Example~\ref{ex:vb}.
+Let $\pi:\P(\xi)\to M$ be the projectivization of a $T$-equivariant complex rank $r+1$ vector bundle $\xi\to M$ over a GKM manifold $M$ with a $T$-action, where $T=(S^1)^n$ (see e.g.~\cite[Section 3.1]{Ku10}).
+One has the isomorphism of complex vector bundles